All Episodes

 It took about 15 minutes after sundown to get this done.

-And then lo and behold, after dinner last night, as we're leaving the dining room and making our way back to the library.
+And then lo and behold, after dinner last night, we're leaving the dining room and making our way back to the library.

-Yes, ladies and gentlemen, what is happening is that uh we live on the north end of the island here.
+Yes, ladies and gentlemen, what is happening is that we live on the north end of the island here.

-We live near the uh what's called a Lake Worth Inlet, and they have to dredge the inlet every year to get the sand out of there so the cargo ships and cruise ships can get in there to the port without any problem, and they ditch the sand on our beach, which is great.
+And they have to dredge the inlet every year to get the sand out of there so the cargo ships and cruise ships can get in there to the port without any problem.

-I mean, that's that's that's fine.
+I mean, that's fine.

-Now here it is, the first day of lights out of turtle season air bulldozers on the beach.
+Now, here it is, the first day of lights out of turtle season.

 Bulldozers walking.

-Um They are allowing construction on the beach until April 30th, and they got bulldozers on the beach now at night, and that's going to be the case for the next month.
+They are allowing construction on the beach until April 30th, and they got bulldozers on the beach now at night.

 It takes a month to dredge the inlet.

-There could be bulldozers on the beach, but I got to turn my lights off, and I wanted them on last night because I wanted to show my guests what the landscaping lighting looks like in the back.
+And I wanted them on last night because I wanted to show my guests what the landscaping lighting looks like in the back.

-Had to turn them off, and there's a bulldozer running around out there.
+And there's a bulldozer running around out there.

 What if some turtles showed up?